Avoid Deathbed Regret with ACT’s proven psychological skills.

 Skills to soften the struggle with your thoughts & feelings.

-Learn how to ‘unhook’ from unhelpful thoughts and feelings, and how you can work with them, not against, so you can create the space to choose how you want to respond, regardless of what your mind says.
+Learn how to ‘unhook’ from unhelpful thoughts and feelings, and how you can work with them, not against, so you can create the space to choose how you want to respond, regardless of what your mind, or other people, say.

 Skills building includes: